AdobeDocs/experience-manager-65.en/help/sites-developing/software-architecture.md

 ## Design for upgrades {#design-for-upgrades}

-When extending OOTB behaviors, it is important to keep upgrades in mind.
+When extending out-of-the-box behaviors, it is important to keep upgrades in mind.
 Always apply customizations in the /apps directory and either overlay on top of the corresponding nodes in the /libs directory or use sling:resourceSuperType to extend the out of the box behavior.
 While some modifications may be necessary to support a new AEM version, the new version should not overwrite your customizations if this practice is followed.

 ### Reuse template and components when possible {#reuse-template-and-components-when-possible}